Diet, food, health and nutrition course.

 The prime role of a Nutrition Advisor is to educate individuals/consumers about dietary advice to help them achieve optimal health.
 From the very first module you’ll know how to help people overcome a number of today’s commonly encountered health problems through dietary adjustments.
 The course provides graduates with the skills and knowledge to offer safe and effective advice regarding diet and lifestyle.
 From the very first module students will know how to resolve a number of common health problems, starting with the digestive system.
 Subsequent modules provide the building blocks to progressively increase your healing skills.

 This online/distance learning Nutrition Advisor diploma course is made up of 6 coursework modules, each having an assignment for submission.
 Although most of the learning is via self-study, students will need to complete a minimum of 10 hours tutorial/workshop attendance.
-These tutorials are held over two days most at weekends, with planned venues for 2016 in London, Exeter and Milton Keynes.
+These tutorials are held over two days most at weekends, with planned venues for 2018 in London and Milton Keynes (although locations cannot be guaranteed).
+There is also a 1 hour test after module 6 which is conducted by email and covers the key learning points.
 Upon successful completion you will receive a Nutrition Advisor diploma that will entitle you to apply for registration in the UK with the Naturopathic Nutrition Association (NNA)

 Our Nutrition Advisor level of training has a dual purpose:

 - It is a stand-alone course, with the award of a Nutrition Advisor Diploma to successful graduates,

 - It is also the first part (Stage One) of our Naturopathic Nutrition diploma course.
-Upon successful completion of the Nutrition Advisor course, you may decide to progress to full Naturopathic Nutritional Therapist training by completing Stage Two Nutritional Therapeutics and Clinical Practice training – full details can be found on the Naturopathic Nutritional Therapy pages.
+Upon successful completion of the Nutrition Advisor course, you may decide to progress to full Naturopathic Nutritional Therapist training by completing Stage Two Naturopathic Nutritional Therapy incorporating Clinical Practice training – full details can be found on the Naturopathic Nutritional Therapy ( and Clinical Practice) pages.

 A Nutrition Advisor doesn’t have the extent of training needed to assist people who have received a medical diagnosis – for this qualification training would need to extend to the full Naturopathic Nutritional Therapy course.